zakirhussainb/high-level-design/QUESTIONS.md

 By using formal verification, we can test our architectural decisions and find deep design flaws when they are still cheap to fix, gaining a much higher degree of confidence than is possible with testing alone.

+# System Design Interview Questions: Continuous Delivery & Deployment

+Here are some interview questions and answers based on the provided chapter, focusing on designing robust CD pipelines for large-scale systems.

+---

+## Question 1: Designing a CD Pipeline from Scratch

+**Scenario:** You are the lead engineer for a high-traffic, globally distributed service.
+Currently, your team performs manual releases, which are slow and error-prone, leading to instability.

+**Question:** Design a complete, automated Continuous Delivery and Deployment (CD) pipeline to improve release safety and efficiency.
+Describe each stage of the pipeline and the critical activities that occur within them.

+### Solution

+To replace the problematic manual process, I would design an automated CD pipeline with four distinct stages.
+The core principle is that any change merged into the main repository should be able to roll out to production safely and automatically.

+Here are the stages of the pipeline:

+#### 1. Review Stage
+This is the first gatekeeper for any code change.
+* **Trigger:** A developer submits a pull request (PR).
+* **Automated Checks:** The pipeline automatically compiles the code, runs static analysis, and executes a battery of fast, small-scale tests.
+These checks must complete within minutes to provide quick feedback.
+* **Human Review:** A team member must review and approve the PR.
+They use a checklist to ensure the change includes necessary tests and observability (metrics, logs) and can be safely rolled back if needed.
+* **Infrastructure as Code (IaC):** All changes, including infrastructure dependencies (like VMs or databases), should be declared as code (e.g., using Terraform), version-controlled, and go through this same review process.
+This is critical as un-reviewed configuration changes are a common source of production failures.

+#### 2. Build Stage
+Once the PR is approved and merged into the main branch, this stage begins.
+* **Activity:** The pipeline takes the repository's content and packages it into a single, deployable **release artifact**.

+#### 3. Pre-production Rollout Stage
+Before touching production, the artifact is deployed to a synthetic environment.
+* **Purpose:** This stage acts as a quick sanity check to catch major issues early, as deploying here is much faster than to production.
+* **Verification:** We verify that the service starts without hard failures (like a crash on startup due to a missing configuration) and that a suite of end-to-end tests passes successfully.
+The health of the artifact should be assessed using the same signals (metrics, alerts) that will be used in production to ensure consistency.

+#### 4. Production Rollout Stage
+After passing pre-production, the artifact is ready for a careful, staged release to the live environment.
+* **Initial Release:** The rollout begins by deploying to a very small number of production instances to minimize the "blast radius" of a potential failure.
+* **Incremental Release:** If the initial release is deemed healthy, the artifact is incrementally released to the rest of the fleet.
+* **Multi-Region Strategy:** Since the service is globally distributed, the pipeline will start with a low-traffic region first.
+It will then proceed through the remaining regions in sequential stages, rather than all at once, to further limit risk.

+This automated, multi-stage pipeline provides a strong balance between release speed and safety, which is essential for any large-scale service.

+---

+## Question 2: Ensuring Rollout Safety and Automated Rollbacks

+**Scenario:** In the production rollout stage of your CD pipeline, a newly deployed artifact introduces a subtle performance degradation (e.g., increased latency) that wasn't caught in pre-production testing.

+**Question:** How should your CD pipeline automatically detect this regression and respond?
+What health signals should it monitor, and what factors determine whether to perform an automatic rollback versus alerting an on-call engineer?

+### Solution

+A core responsibility of a CD pipeline is to automatically assess the health of a deployment and trigger a rollback if a regression is detected.
+Here's how I would design this safety mechanism:

+#### Health Signals for Detection
+To detect issues like performance degradation, the pipeline cannot rely on a single signal.
+It must monitor a combination of health indicators after each incremental deployment step:
+* **Health Metrics:** This is the most important signal for subtle issues.
+The pipeline must monitor key service metrics like **error rates and latencies**.
+A significant spike in either would indicate a problem.
+* **Alerts:** The pipeline should also monitor for any triggered alerts related to the service's health.
+* **End-to-End Tests:** A suite of tests running against the newly deployed instances can confirm core functionality is working.
+* **Upstream/Downstream Health:** It's not enough to monitor the service in isolation.
+The pipeline must also watch the health of **upstream and downstream services** to detect if the new release is causing cascading failures.

+#### Bake Time
+Some issues, like memory leaks or performance degradation under peak load, only appear over time.
+* To catch these, the pipeline must pause for a **"bake time"** after each deployment step to allow the artifact to run for a while and collect sufficient health data before proceeding.
+* This bake time can be dynamic; for example, it could wait until a specific API endpoint has served a minimum number of requests to ensure it has been properly exercised.

+#### Response Strategy: Automatic Rollback vs. Alerting
+When the pipeline detects a health signal degradation, it must immediately stop the rollout.
+The next step involves a trade-off:
+* **Automatic Rollback:** For clear, high-severity signals (e.g., a massive spike in errors, critical E2E test failures), the pipeline should be configured to **automatically roll back** to the previous stable version.
+This prioritizes immediate recovery over diagnosis.
+* **Alerting an On-Call Engineer:** For less clear signals (e.g., a minor increase in latency), an automatic rollback might be an overreaction.
+In these cases, the pipeline can **trigger an alert to engage the on-call engineer**.
+The engineer can then investigate and decide whether to retry the failed stage or manually initiate a rollback through the pipeline.
+This prevents the pipeline from being overly sensitive and allows for human judgment.

+This comprehensive monitoring and response strategy ensures that regressions are caught and handled quickly, minimizing impact on users.

+---

+## Question 3: Handling Backward-Incompatible Changes

+**Scenario:** Your team needs to change the serialization format of a message schema used between a producer service and a consumer service.
+This is a **backward-incompatible change**; if the producer starts sending the new format before the consumer is ready, the consumer will fail.

+**Question:** How would you release this change safely using a CD pipeline with zero downtime?
+Explain the step-by-step process.

+### Solution

+The cardinal rule for CD pipelines is that **all changes should be backward-compatible** whenever possible, because this ensures they can be rolled back safely.
+Rolling *forward* with a hotfix is much riskier than rolling back.

+Since this change is inherently backward-incompatible, the only safe way to release it is to break it down into a sequence of smaller, backward-compatible changes that are deployed separately.
+I would implement a three-phase "prepare, activate, cleanup" strategy.

+#### Phase 1: Prepare Change
+* **Action:** Modify the **consumer** service to understand *both* the old and the new messaging formats.
+The consumer can now accept messages in either schema without errors.
+* **Deployment:** This change is fully backward-compatible.
+We deploy it through the normal CD pipeline.
+At the end of this phase, all consumer instances are ready for the new format, but the producer is still only sending the old one.

+#### Phase 2: Activate Change
+* **Action:** Modify the **producer** service to start writing messages in the **new format** exclusively.
+* **Deployment:** This change is also backward-compatible because we've already prepared all the consumers to handle it.
+We deploy this change through the CD pipeline.
+If we need to roll back the *producer* for any reason, the consumers can still handle the old format, ensuring a safe rollback path.

+#### Phase 3: Cleanup Change
+* **Action:** After the "activate" change has been in production long enough that we are confident we won't need to roll it back, we can remove the old code path.
+We modify the **consumer** to stop supporting the old messaging format.
+This reduces technical debt.
+* **Deployment:** This final change is deployed through the CD pipeline.

+By breaking the one risky change into three safe, sequential, and independently deployable changes, we can perform a complex migration with zero downtime and ensure that every step of the process is fully reversible.